 As indicated above, IMPAACT site SOPs for obtaining informed consent should describe methods of obtaining assent from participants who were enrolled prior to the age of assent and for obtaining informed consent from participants who were enrolled prior to the age of independent informed consent.
 IoRs and designated study staff are responsible for determining when previously-enrolled study participants reach the age of assent and/or the age of independent informed consent and for conducting and documenting required assent and informed consent processes with these participants.
+If such criteria are met during follow-up, consent or assent should be obtained at the next study visit after the criteria are met and prior to performing study procedures at the visit.
 As assent and consent requirements change over time with participant age, the most up-to-date assent and consent decisions are taken to apply.
-For example, if a participant previously-enrolled at 16 years of age is not willing to provide written informed consent for continued study participation when she reaches 18 years of age, her decision should be taken to override the prior consent decision made when she was first enrolled in the study.
+For example, if a participant previously enrolled at 16 years of age is not willing to provide written informed consent for continued study participation when they reach 18 years of age, their decision should be taken to override the prior consent decision made when they were first enrolled in the study.

 Over the course of a study, new information may become available that may affect prior informed consent and assent decisions.
 For example, protocol-specified procedures may be modified or new safety- or risk-related information may come to light.
 In such cases, the study protocol, sample ICFs, and sample assent forms are typically amended, and study staff are required to obtain re-consent (and re-assent if applicable) for the continued study participation of previously-enrolled participants.
 Further detailed written guidance on re-consenting and re-assenting requirements is typically provided to sites by the protocol team.
-In addition, the DAIDS Protocol Registration Manual specifies that re-consenting is expected to occur immediately (i.e., without delay no later than 5 business days) upon obtaining all required IRB/EC and regulatory entity approvals of revised ICFs (and assent forms), usually by or at the participant's next study visit.
+In addition, the DAIDS Protocol Registration Manual specifies that re-consenting is expected to occur immediately (i.e., without delay no later than five business days) upon obtaining all required IRB/EC and regulatory entity approvals of revised ICFs (and assent forms), usually by or at the participant's next study visit.